 High-Density Memory Store

-By default, data structures in Hazelcast store data on heap in serialized form for highest data compaction; yet, these data structures are still subject to Java Garbage Collection (GC).
+By default, data structures in Hazelcast store data on heap in serialized form for highest data compaction.
+However, these data structures are still subject to Java Garbage Collection (GC).
 Modern hardware has much more available memory.
-If you want to make use of that hardware and scale up by specifying higher heap sizes, GC becomes an increasing problem: the application faces long GC pauses that make the application unresponsive.
+If you want to make use of that hardware and scale up by specifying higher heap sizes, GC becomes an increasing problem.
+The application faces long GC pauses that make the application unresponsive.
 Also, you may get out of memory errors if you fill your whole heap.
 Garbage collection, which is the automatic process that manages the application’s runtime memory, often forces you into configurations where multiple JVMs with small heaps (sizes of 2-4GB per member) run on a single physical hardware device to avoid garbage collection pauses.
-This results in oversized clusters to hold the data and leads to performance level requirements.
+This results in oversized clusters to hold the data and leads to performance issues.

 This foundation includes, but is not limited to, storing keys and values next to the heap in a native memory region.